funbiscuit/curvedetect/README.md

 Basic usage
 -----------

-Run the binary `curvedetect` and open desired image.
+Run the binary `curvedetect` and open desired image (or paste it from clipboard).

 Work mode is changed from context menu (right click on opened image and select Points, Grid or Horizon).